 - 1 teaspoon low-sodium poultry seasoning

-- The day before the picnic, slice all vegetables and mix together in a bowl with seasoning and ground turkey.
+The day before the picnic, slice all vegetables and mix together in a bowl with seasoning and ground turkey.
 Add eggs.
-Make into nine burgers and set on plate or inside a container to take with you to the picnic.
-Cover with tinfoil or lid.
+Make into nine burgers and set on a plate or inside a container to take with you to the picnic.
+Cover with tin foil or lid.

 Spicy Grass-Fed Gourmet Buffalo Burgers

 - 1 pound grass-fed ground buffalo (or beef)

 - 1 Tablespoon horseradish, grated

 - 2 eggs

 - Make this burger mix the day of your picnic.

 - Mix all ingredients together in a large bowl.

 - Form into nine burgers and stack them with saran wrap in between each other.